 We deal with approximately 600 planning investigations per year.

-The development involves unauthorised advertisements, works to protected trees or listed buildings, or if a formal notice has been served and it has not been complied with,
+It’s an offence when the development involves unauthorised advertisements, works to protected trees or listed buildings, or if a formal notice has been served and it has not been complied with.

-We have a general discretion, which allows us to take enforcement action only when it considers it 'expedient' to do so.
+We have a general discretion, which allows us to take enforcement action only when it considers it appropriate to do so.

 We will therefore need to decide the extent to which public amenity or the use of land and buildings are harmed.